-Azonitriles are organic compounds with a central N2 linking group, as shown in the chemical decomposition scheme below.
-These compounds are incredibly useful as a free radical source for polymerization initiation because it is thermodynamically favorable for the compound to drive the release of N2 as nitrogen gas, forming two free radicals from the azonitrile compound.
+Azonitrile initiators are organic compounds with a central N2 linking group, as shown in the chemical decomposition scheme below.
+These compounds are incredibly useful as a free radical source for polymerization initiation because it is thermodynamically favorable for the compound to drive the release of N2 molecules as nitrogen gas.
+This reaction also forms two radicals from the azonitrile compound.

 Benefits of Using an Azonitrile Initiator

 Due to their extremely high reactivity, organic peroxides present challenges in setting up the reaction conditions that maximize polymer yield and quality.
-For example, peroxides may react with redox-sensitive agents, solvents, and dyes in a reaction medium, creating more reaction condition requirements to use effectively.
-Azonitriles will not undergo redox reactions and, thus, will not interfere with redox-sensitive reagents.
+For example, peroxides may react with redox-sensitive agents, solvents, and dyes in a reaction medium, making it difficult to adjust reaction condition requirements to promote effective use.
+In comparison, azonitriles will not undergo redox reactions and will not be compromised by redox-sensitive reagents.
 Azonitrile radical initiators also will not react with solvents, dyes, or pigments.
-Highlighting a separate issue, organic peroxides have a high tendency to undergo radical-induced decomposition and cannibalize other initiators, making the polymerization less efficient.
-Azonitriles do not decompose in the presence of free radicals but rather only in the presence of heat or light.
+Highlighting a separate issue, organic peroxides have a high tendency to undergo radical-induced decomposition, cannibalizing other initiators and making polymerization less efficient.
+Comparatively, azonitriles do not decompose in the presence of free radicals but rather only in the presence of heat or light.
 This allows them to be used with other types of radical initiators if desired.

 Vazo™ Free Radical Initiators